 - Russian olive trees are also excellent shade trees and are perfect to set up wild hedges.

 In spring, the discrete and delicate blooming will spread a fragrant bee-pleasing odor, and in fall yellow and silver-colored fruits attract birds with their fruits which are edible even for us.
+They stay attached to the tree even as leaves drop in Fall.
+A great winter snack for our fowl friends!

 A cousin of Russian olive is American silverberry, Elaeagnus commutata.
 It’s native to North America, unlike Russian olive.